What is keratitis?

 What causes keratitis?

+There are many triggers of corneal inflammation, and the most frequent is infection, notably the herpes virus.
 Autoimmune diseases, particular those with components involving vasculitis, or inflammation of blood vessels, can cause inflammation especially around the outside edges of the cornea, known as peripheral keratitis.
 Additionally, problems such as dry eye and abnormal eyelid function, which lead to poor corneal health, can lead to keratitis by making the corneal more susceptible to infection or other types of inflammation.
 Contact lens abuse and poor lens hygiene are also common causes of corneal inflammation via secondary infection.